10 principles of great 10 principles of great customer service

 Refunds and chargebacks are among the most painful moments in client-business interactions.
 Both parties are usually sure they are right and both parties refuse to yield.
 However, if the company turns out to be wrong in the end and is forced to issue a payment, the frustrated customer usually leaves for good and tries to spread the word.
 As a saying goes, a satisfied customer tells 3 people, a dissatisfied to 3,000.
 Bad publicity of such sort can be very damaging for the company image and can have a lasting negative impact, so it’s better to fix your mistakes rather sooner than later.

-Amazon once delivered a parcel when the customer was not at home.
+.
 The neighbor signed for the delivery and left the parcel at the porch, where it was promptly stolen.
 Leaving the neighbor’s idiocy aside, the fact that the parcel contained the PlayStation 4 intended as a little boy’s gift for Christmas was bad enough, and the frustrated customer contacted Amazon support service at once.
 The company delivered a new PS4 the very next day free of charge with apologies.
 While this happened about 10 years ago, the company has held to the same high customer service standards ever since.

 Get to know your customers well